March 1, 2017 | Sarah Danks

-Day-parting is a way for advertisers to run their ads on certain days of the week or even specific hours of the day.
+Day-parting is a way for advertisers to run their ads on certain days of the week or even specific hours of the day (or night).

 For example, most B2B businesses are better off serving ads during their hours of operation versus on the weekends.